-Disclaimer: I received a FREE copy of Page A Day Math products through the HOMESCHOOL REVIEW CREW in exchange for my honest review.
+Disclaimer: I received a FREE copy of Page A Day Math products in exchange for my honest review.
 I was not required to write a positive review nor was I compensated in any other way.

 Page A Day Math with the Math Squad is a daily math program that incrementally increases children’s fluency in math skills.
 The program builds upon itself so daily students are drilling new math problems while also practicing previous skills.
 This helps to create confidence and build mastery of necessary math skills.

 After realizing that their own children were struggling with basic math concepts, The Math Squad created a program that would help build not only math skills but also confidence in mathematic abilities.